carpentries/lesson-development-training/episodes/lesson-content.md

 visually stand out from standard paragraphs on lesson websites.
 These elements, known as *fenced divs*, will be demonstrated shortly.

-Let's start by writing out lesson's home page.
+Let's start by writing our lesson's home page.

 ## Lesson Home Page